MARKET SNAPSHOT: Stocks Up Sharply On Global Stimulus Talk, Trade Optimism

 What's driving the market?

+The Commerce Department said Monday that it has given Chinese telecom giant Huawei Technologies Co.
+Ltd. another 90-day reprieve during which it can continue to do business with American companies, without the granting of case-by-case licences that would otherwise be needed, after the Commerce Department added it to its "entity list" in May .

+"Commerce Department Secretary Wilbur Ross said (https://www.commerce.gov/news/press-releases/2019/08/department-commerce-adds-dozens-new-huawei-affiliates-entity-list-and), "As we continue to urge consumers to transition away from Huawei's products, we recognize that more time is necessary to prevent any disruption,' in a statement.
+At the same time, the Commerce Department added another 46 Huawei subsidiaries to the list that will be subject to the full sanctions after Nov.
+19.

-U.S. President Donald Trump played down recession fears on Sunday in comments to reporters, while his top economic adviser Larry Kudlow echoed those comments in appearances on Sunday talk shows.
+The move comes a day after U.S. President Donald Trump played down recession fears in comments to reporters, while his top economic adviser Larry Kudlow echoed those comments in appearances on Sunday talk shows.

 Kudlow predicted a strong second-half performance for the U.S. economy and told Fox News Sunday that the administration was "looking at" (https://thehill.com/homenews/sunday-talk-shows/457849-kudlow-theres-no-recession-on-the-horizon) a 10% tax cut for middle-income earners that was hinted at by Trump ahead of 2018 midterm elections.